marigold-dev/training-nft-2/README.md

 ## Let's play : Sell

 1. Connect with your wallet an choose `alice` account (or one of the administrators you set on the smart contract earlier).
 You are redirected to the Administration /mint page as there is no nft minted yet

 2. Enter these values on the form for example :

-- name : Saint Emilion - Franc la Rose
+- `name`: Saint Emilion - Franc la Rose
-- symbol : SEMIL
+- `symbol`: SEMIL
-- description : Grand cru 2007
+- `description`: Grand cru 2007

 3. Click on `Upload an image` an select a bottle picture on your computer

 4. Click on Mint button

-Your picture will be pushed to IPFS and will display, then you are asked to sign the mint operation
+Your picture will be pushed to IPFS and be displayed, then your wallet ask you to sign the mint operation.

 - Confirm operation

-- Wait less than 1 minutes until you get the confirmation notification, the page will refresh automatically
+- Wait less than 1 minute until you get the confirmation notification, the page will automatically be refreshed.

-Now, go to the `Trading` menu and the `Sell bottle` sub menu
+5. Now, go to the `Trading` menu and the `Sell bottles` sub menu.

-Click on the sub-menu entry
+6. Click on the sub-menu entry

 ![sell.png](./doc/sell.png)

-You are owner of this bottle so you can make an offer on it
+You are owner of this bottle so you can create an offer to sell it.

 - Enter a price offer
 - Click on `SELL` button
-- Wait a bit for the confirmation, then it refreshes and you have an offer attached to your NFT
+- Wait a bit for the confirmation, then after auto refresh you have an offer for this NFT

-## Wine Catalogue page
+## Wine Catalog page

-Edit the Wine Catalogue page on `./src/WineCataloguePage.tsx`
+Edit the Wine Catalog page on `./src/WineCataloguePage.tsx`

-Add this code inside the file :
+Add the following code inside the file

 ```typescript
 import { InfoOutlined } from "@mui/icons-material";